pavelFaraday/Redux/README.md

 **What is Redux?**
 Redux is a state managment library for javaScript apps.
 It is a predictable state container.

+While it's mostly used as a state management tool with React, you can use it with any other JavaScript framework or library.

 -   Redux stores the state of application - It is a container of all states of application.
 -   In Redux state of an app is a state represented by all individual components of that app.